dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-01_en.md

 ```

 The <Fact-1> message is returned by CLIPS to indicate that the fact already exists.
 You’ll see  just the original “f-1 (duck)”.
 This shows that CLIPS will not accept a duplicate entry of a fact.
 However, there is an override command, **set-fact-duplication**, which will allow duplicate fact  entry.

-Of course you can put in other, different facts.
+<p class="code-label">Of course you can put in other, different facts.
 For example, assert a (quack) fact and then  issue a (facts) command.
-You’ll see
+You’ll see</p>
 ```scheme
 CLIPS> (assert (quack))
 <Fact-2>